walquis/git-basics-team-project/docs/common-git-workflows.md

 Let's make a merge collision happen: Branch, change the same line of a file, commit and try to merge.

 1. First, find a change we want to collide with.
-How about master?
+How about main?
 ```
 $ git show # How about the .gitignore change?
 ```
 1. Checkout a new branch that will lead to a collision (which commit should we branch from?)
 1. Make a change that will collide (i.e., to line 5 in .gitignore).
-1. Attempt to merge from master.
+1. Attempt to merge from main.
 ```
 $ git config --global core.editor "code --wait"  # Set your editor to vscode
-$ git merge master
+$ git merge main
 Auto-merging .gitignore
 CONFLICT (content): Merge conflict in .gitignore
 Automatic merge failed; fix conflicts and then commit the result.